The FutureSciTech LeadersSummit

 A Special Message to Parents

-Since you are in the same room and hear and see the same things they do,
+Since you are in the same room and hear and see the same things they do, you share a rare and special bond.
+Because of your shared experience and language, you develop deeper, more meaningful discussions together.

 Many parents see for the first time how big and meaningful their child's future can be, and how they can best support that dream.
+The can see and feel the renewed confidence in their child.
+We have seen time and time again how much this common bond can strengthen the relationship between parent and child.

 John C. Mather, Ph.D.